 Case 3: Southside & Co.
 (3/4) Analysis

-QUESTION 3: Southside has decided to implement the whale watching tours on their own.
-With the given investment and ongoing costs, they would like to know when they are going to break even.
+Question 3: Southside has decided to implement the whale watching tours on their own.
+With the given investment and ongoing costs, they would like to know how many tours they would need to break even.